Need help? We are available to speak to you 7 days a weekRead More

 In addition to considering the options for applying for another visa, there are alternative avenues through which you may seek to have your refusal or cancellation decision reconsidered.
 This can be pursued through various channels:

-• Administrative Appeals Tribunal (AAT): You have the option to apply for a review of your case by the Administrative Appeals Tribunal.
+• Administrative Review Tribunal (ART): You have the option to apply for a review of your case by the Administrative Review Tribunal.

-• Ministerial Intervention: If your AAT appeal is unsuccessful, you may seek the Minister's personal intervention in your case.
+• Ministerial Intervention: If your ART appeal is unsuccessful, you may seek the Minister's personal intervention in your case.

 Given the potential serious consequences of visa refusal, it is recommended that you engage the support of a Migration lawyer, who will be able to assist you in identifying where your application could improve and addressing any concerns that might be had by immigration authorities.